tutek1/DTLabs/06_AI-BeehaveSteering/lab06.md

 - `RUNNING` - Signals to the parent that the node is still performing the execution.
 This pauses the tree traversal and the node will be run again next frame/tick.
 This is used for actions that take some time to complete.

 There are 3 base node types:
-- **Composite** - has more than one children and the state return value depends on the children
+- **Composite** - has more than one child and the state return value depends on the children
 - **Leaf** - has no children, usually performs an action or checks a condition ("go to patrol point", "is player seen?" etc.)
 - **Decorator** - has exactly one child node, that is a leaf and performs operation on the state return (invert state, always SUCCESS, etc.)